ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 ### Disadvantages
 - It is more complex to use than exceptions.
 Why?
 Because it must be "manually propagated up the call stack" (AKA returned by the callee and handled by the caller).
 - There is at least one more class to create: the "operation result" class.
 Why?
-Do I really need to answer this? *That said, is this that bad?*
+Do I really need to answer this?
+    > I am not sure this is really a disadvantage, but that's pretty much the only few drawbacks that I was able to think of...

 ## Implementation: the Ninja War API
 I will continue to follow my 2017 mood: the ninjas!
 This time I will create and use a microservice using ASP.NET Core 2 that will allow consumers to read the list of the other ninja clans relation of a specific clan!